EEstevanell/translation-rag/README.md

 ### Adding New Translation Pairs
 1. Create new JSON files in `seed_memory/` following the existing format
-2. Run `python rag.py --seed` to update the vector database
+2. Run `python -m translation_rag --seed` to update the vector database

 ### Testing New Embedding Models
 Update the embedding configuration in `config.py` or environment variables: